mrlini/mrlini.github.io/content/teaching/csa/lab_02.md

 ## Arithmetic instructions
 - instructions used in this laboratory: ADD, SUB, MUL, DIV, INC, DEC, NEG
-- [link](../../../instr) to instruction reference (just search for the desired instruction in this page and click on the apropriate link)
+- [link](../../../instr) to instruction reference (just search for the desired instruction in this page and click on the appropriate link)

 ## Example
 ```asm